 Your tour begins today with a drive to Thingvellir National Park, site of the ancient Icelandic parliament.
 Enjoy the landscape, the history and the wonders of nature where the tectonic plates of America and Europe meet and the rift valley is clearly visible.
 From here your route will take you to see the famous Geysir hot-spring area.
 Take a look at the Great Geysir, although it is not active nowadays.
 Strokkur will surely be active and spouting every few minutes - this is a great place to see geysers in action.
 Make sure you do not miss the mighty Gullfoss Waterfall which is just a five minute drive away.

-Your accommodation for the night will be arranged in the area surrounding Gullfoss/Geysir.
+We recommend you arrange your accommodation for the night in the area surrounding Gullfoss/Geysir.

 Optional: Snorkeling under the midnight sun (May - Aug)